CIBC Investor's Edge

 Delve deeper into the investment strategies and portfolio compositions of other renowned investors:

-- **Michael Burry – Scion Asset Management:** Analyze the distinct investment style of Michael Burry, famous for his prediction of the 2008 financial crisis and his focus on undervalued and distressed securities.
+Michael Burry - Scion Asset Management: Analyze the unique strategies of Michael Burry, known for his predictive insight into the subprime mortgage crisis and his focus on undervalued investments.
+Burry’s tactics are particularly instructive for those interested in deep value and contrarian investment approaches.

 These profiles provide a window into diverse investment styles and philosophies, offering lessons that can be applied across a range of investment scenarios.
 Whether you are looking to diversify your understanding or find inspiration for your own investments, these insights into top investors’ portfolios can provide valuable guidance.

-What stocks are included in the Guy Spier portfolio?
+What stocks are included in Guy Spier’s portfolio?

-How does Guy Spier select stocks for his portfolio?
+How often does Guy Spier update his portfolio?